 Those $15 Nets tickets

-The arena and team promoters have made a bit deal out of the promised 2,000 affordable $15 tickets to Brooklyn Nets games.
+The arena and team promoters made a bit deal out of the promised 2,000 affordable $15 tickets to Brooklyn Nets games.
 But those tickets were very elusive.

 Some apparently were put up for sale for season tickets.
 Relatively few were available for before-game purchase--perhaps a few hundred.
 However, Nets ticket reps, in online chats, misleadingly told potential buyers that not only were there no $15 seats available as season tickets, they would not be available for individual sale.

-For the second season, there will be no $15 tickets.
+For the second season, there were be no $15 tickets.
 The base price was $25.
 An arena spokesman, dubiously, blamed "scalping," though a more candid explanation came from the CEO.
 "We did raise our ticket prices in Year Two," Yormark said.
 "We did decide that, after giving everyone a sampling opportunity, we are a business."

 For their third season, the Nets issued a press release claiming "Season ticket prices remain the same from the 2013-14 season and start at $45 per seat."
 Not true.
-(For certain games, individual tickets will cost less, as the Nets practice variable pricing, while other tickets will cost much more.)
+(For certain games, individual tickets cost less, as the Nets practice variable pricing, while other tickets will cost much more.)

 The Community Benefits Agreement

-Even the New York Times, which once saluted Forest City Ratner for developing a "modern blueprint" regarding how to harvest local support, acknowledged that the Community Benefits Agreement (CBA) is inherently conflicted.
+Even the Times, which once saluted Forest City Ratner for developing a "modern blueprint" regarding how to harvest local support, acknowledged that the Community Benefits Agreement (CBA) is inherently conflicted.
 But the picture is far more troubling.